-We are honoured and had the pleasure of handcrafting this beautiful set of wedding bands and engagement ring for the couple.
+We are honoured and had the pleasure of handcrafting this beautiful seamless wedding band set for a very special couple.

 Below: Unheated Royal Blue Sapphire and Diamond Ring set in 18K white gold.

-This unheat sapphire is almost 3 cts, in a tinge of blue just slightly darker than a medium electric blue.
+This exceptional unheat sapphire is almost 3 cts, in a tinge of blue just slightly darker than a medium electric blue.
+This blue can be described as cobalt blue.
 Well-cut and properly faceted means that one is able to see the many facets of the sapphire, even after it has been mounted onto the ring.

 Below: When the wedding band is slipped through the finger, it sits seamlessly with the engagement ring, and with no gaps in between both rings.
 This effect is typically achieved if the request is made with your jeweller right at the onset of customising the engagement ring – that you would wish for your wedding band and engagement ring to sit together seamlessly.

 Below: Pair of solid 18K white gold wedding bands with personalised engraving on both wedding bands.
 While there is no hard and fast rule to the thickness of the wedding bands, here at Heritage Gems, we believe that wedding bands should not be cast too thin.
 Our wedding bands are crafted in solid gold with good thickness to last you a lifetime.